cneben/react-maplibre-standalone/README.md

 gdal_translate -of GTiff -co COMPRESS=LZW -co BIGTIFF=YES -co TILED=YES SRTM_chamonix_area_WGS84.vrt chamonix_area.tiff
 ```

-To crop your "area DEM" to OSM data bounding box you need to extract the bounding box with `osmium fileinfo` command and then to apply crop with `gdalwarp` with a bbox in correct SRS:
+This large area DEM must be cropped to our vector OSM layer boundaries.
+OSM layer bounding box can be extracted with `osmium fileinfo` command and the crop is then applied using `gdalwarp` with an input bbox in correct SRS:

 ```sh
 $ osmium fileinfo chamonix_osm.pbf